flyingcircusio/backy/README.txt

 To achieve this, we rely on:

-* space-efficient storages (CoW filesystems, content-hashed chunking)
+* using a copy-on-write filesystem (btrfs, ZFS) as the target filesystem to achieve space-efficiency,
-* using a snapshot-capable source for our volumes (i.e. Ceph RBD) that allows easy extraction of changes between snapshots,
+* using a snapshot-capable main storage for our volumes (e.g.
+  Ceph, LVM, ...) that allows easy extraction of changes between snapshots,
 * leverage proven, existing low-level tools,
 * keep the code-base small, simple, and well-tested.

-We also have a few ground rules for the implementation:

-* VM data is stored self-contained on the filesystem and can be moved between servers using regular FS tools like copy, rsync, or such.

-* No third party daemons are required to interact with backy: no database server.
-The scheduler daemon is only responsible for scheduling and simply calls regular CLI commands to perform a backup.
-Backy may interact with external daemons like Ceph or Consul, depending on the source storage implementation.

 Operations